 The reason why this is important is that when you were first hired by the government or military and you started working, you were probably auto-enrolled in contributing either 3% or 5% of your salary to your TSP.
 And if like most people, you left it at that and didn’t make any changes manually, then that’s what you’re currently contributing today.

-Thus, it’s important for you to know that if you want to, you can contribute up to $20,500 a year to your TSP, which is the annual limit for TSP contributions as of this publishing in 2022.
+Thus, it’s important for you to know that if you want to, you can contribute up to $22,500 a year to your TSP, which is the annual limit for TSP contributions in 2023.

 The reason why 5% is one of the most popular contribution rates is that 5% is the contribution rate at which you get the maximum employer match that’s provided by the government.
 In addition, if you’re a member of the military and you opted into the blended retirement system, you also get that same 5% match from the government.